olga97o/react/README.md

 Task1:

-Build simple layout using components with React, which are: header, content (main section) and footer.
+1.Build simple layout using components with React, which are: header, content (main section) and footer.

-Create store variable and pass it down to components using props.
+2.Create store variable and pass it down to components using props.

 Requirements:

-use create-react-app as a boilerplate for your application (this one is optional, you can create your own Webpack config)
+1.use create-react-app as a boilerplate for your application (this one is optional, you can create your own Webpack config)

-in your project please follow suggested folder structure: (here you can also find your own way on how to make a decent folder structure, this is just my proposal)
+2.in your project please follow suggested folder structure: (here you can also find your own way on how to make a decent folder structure, this is just my proposal)

-index.js file should just import the <App /> component and simply call the ReactDOM.render method.
+3.index.js file should just import the <App /> component and simply call the ReactDOM.render method.
 Also you need to store a variable here called store.
 This variable should be an object with required fields: user (contains firstName and lastName) and avatar (contains url and alt).

-index.css(index.module.scss/index.scss) should just contain all the basic styles for your app (like rules for html, body)
+4.index.css(index.module.scss/index.scss) should just contain all the basic styles for your app (like rules for html, body)

-Each React component should have its own folder with the jsx and relevant stylesheets.
+5.Each React component should have its own folder with the jsx and relevant stylesheets.

-Then you need to find a way on how to pass the store value through an App component to use this store value in a child components (Header, Content).
+6.Then you need to find a way on how to pass the store value through an App component to use this store value in a child components (Header, Content).
 Footer Component can be hardcoded for now.

 Optional tasks:

-use SCSS as a preprocessor
+1.use SCSS as a preprocessor

-use CSS modules
+2.use CSS modules

-create an additional index.js file for each component which will just re-export your component.
+3.create an additional index.js file for each component which will just re-export your component.
 This is always done to make the import shorter (no hints here, try to research it by yourself)

 Task2: